-Should you wish to discuss the progress of your child with a teacher, please contact us.
+Should you wish to discuss the progress of your child with a teacher, please contact admin in order to organise this.
 We will arrange a mutually convenient time after school for you to meet.
 There are three parental consultations each year.
 In the Autumn Term there is an opportunity to discuss how your child has settled in and explain their targets for the year.
 In the spring and summer terms there are formal discussions based around your child's progression and School Report.
 Children with Special Educational Needs are entitled to three additional meetings to discuss and review the provisions in place for their children and the impact these are having.